 The sheer volume of businesses that have become reliant on Autodesk’s products has catapulted the company to the forefront of the software industry.
 As a result, Autodesk has seen its share price increase significantly in as little as five years.
-Nonetheless, shares are down more than 50.0% from their 52-week high which was about the midpoint of last year.
+Nonetheless, shares are down a lot from their 52-week high, which was about the midpoint of last year.

-The selloff appears overdone, and may even represent a great opportunity to start a position in a strong company for much less than it was trading a few months ago.
+The selloff appears overdone, and may even represent a great opportunity to start a position in a strong company for much less than it was trading for 12 months ago.
 On top of the recent drop, Autodesk looks relatively cheap compared to its peers in the software industry.

 Since Autodesk is one of the rare software companies with positive earnings, one of the best tools to evaluate the company’s valuation is to look at its PEG ratio.
 Otherwise known as the price/earnings-to-growth ratio, the PEG ratio gives insight into the relationship between the price of shares, the earnings generated per share, and the company’s expected growth.
-Autodesk has a PEG ratio of 3.11x, which puts it firmly below the industry median and in the value category.
+Autodesk has a PEG ratio of 3.34x, which makes it one of the most undervalued stocks in today’s tech sector.

 If the PEG ratio isn’t enough to convince investors Autodesk is one of today’s best undervalued stocks, perhaps growing tailwinds will.
 In particular, Autodesk is becoming the gold standard for developing and analyzing buildings with 3D software.
 Otherwise known as Revit, Autodesk’s software is being required by many countries for building information modeling.
 In a way, Autodesk is a “picks and shovels” play in the real estate development industry.